 MY GREAT GRANDFATHER JAMES KEEGAN JR.

-James Keegan Jr., my great grandfather, was the 7th child of James and Elizabeth Keegan, born in 1847.
+James Keegan Jr. was the 7th child of James and Elizabeth Keegan, born in 1847.
 He worked on his father’s farm growing up and well into adulthood, as did his younger brother Thomas.
 One year after James Sr. died, the Keegan homestead was occupied by his widow Elizabeth, age 74, James Jr., age 32, Thomas, age 29, and his wife Katherine (Kate), age 28.
 James Jr. likely delayed marriage after his father’s death to assist in caring for his mother and working the farm.
 He married Margaret “Maggie” Murray in 1886, who lived close by, the daughter of Irish immigrants via Saint John, New Brunswick.
 James and Maggie had seven children between 1887 and 1895: Winnifred, Tresa (Teresa), James, Mary, Elizabeth (Lizzie), Katherine (Kathe), and Margaret (Maggie).
 Sadly, James’ wife Maggie succumbed to a bout of pneumonia and died in 1896 at the age of 38 leaving James to care for their children, including their infant daughter.
 Three years later, James Jr.’s mother, Elizabeth, died at the age of 80.
 By 1898, Thomas and his wife moved to Lubec with their youngest children Fred, age 14, and John, age 12. where they raised their five children.
 He partnered with James McCurdy to open the Union Sardine Company while James Jr. stayed at the Trescott homestead with his children.

 Life must have been tough for a man raising seven children alone, albeit with the help of his family and neighbors.
 My grandmother was his 5th child, Elizabeth.
 I was told that Grammy had to quit school after third grade to work in the sardine camps in Lubec.
 By 1910, she and her eldest sister Winnifred worked as servants in households in Lubec.
 The next year, at age 19, my grandmother married Frank Rier, a mechanic from Lubec, in Leominster, MA where her sister Mary lived.